 Time Commitment: Approximately 4.5 hours per day (plus some breaks).
 There is a pre-work module to complete before the seminar that is approximately 2 hours in length.

-Format: Facilitated Zoom meetings with workshop materials in Canvas.
-You must have a laptop or PC to participate in Canvas sessions.
+Format: Facilitated Zoom meetings with session materials in Canvas.

 Certificate of Completion: Awarded upon successful completion of the seminar for 20 professional development hours.
 Requirements for professional development hours vary by state.
 It is the educator's responsibility to ensure that they are meeting the requirements of their state.
 If you are an educator based in New York, after taking this course you are eligible for 20 CTLE hours.
 If you are an educator based in Illinois, after taking this course you are eligible for up to twenty clock hours.
 Please contact [email protected] to learn more about CTLE or clock hours.